cryptolavar-hub/Q2O/docs/MIGRATION_ENHANCEMENT_SUMMARY.md

 ---

+## 📌 **IMPORTANT: Framework Components + Reference Implementation**

+This summary documents enhancements to Quick2Odoo's migration capabilities:

+**What was enhanced**:
+1. **Framework components** (tools agents use): MigrationOrchestrator, PlatformMapper
+2. **Template examples** (patterns agents follow): qbo_client_full.j2, sage_client.j2
+3. **Reference implementation** (QuickBooks): Shows what agents can generate

+**QuickBooks serves as a reference implementation** - when agents build migration systems for other platforms (SAGE, Xero, etc.), they research those platforms' APIs and generate similar comprehensive solutions.

+**The components described here are either**:
+- Reusable frameworks (agents use as tools), OR
+- Reference examples (agents learn from and adapt)

+**Quick2Odoo agents dynamically build migration systems - not using pre-built solutions.**

+---

 ## 🎯 Your Concern (You Were Right!)

 > "The QuickBooks API seems to only collect Customer, Invoices and Payments.
 I would like this expanded to all tables in QBO such as Vendors, Inventory etc. A FULL migration."